-However, you need a little artistic talent to dream of bringing your ideas to life.
-The ways you can use a sublimation printer are only limited by your imagination.
+However, it would be best if you had a little artistic talent to dream of bringing your ideas to life.
+Your imagination only limits the ways you can use a sublimation printer.
 The truth is, you can use these handy printers to transfer your creations onto a whole number of different items:

 - And much more

 If you’ve decided to take the leap and purchase a sublimation printer, you’ll need to have a few things set in stone first.
-Initially, the most crucial element that should go into your purchase is how much volume you’re expecting.
+Initially, the most crucial element that should go into your purchase is your expected volume.

 After you get familiar with the process and begin ramping up your production, you can think about something higher later.
-It’s understandable if you’re confused or even a little overwhelmed – there are A LOT of options.
+It’s understandable if you’re confused or even a little overwhelmed – there are Many options.

-Luckily, this guide should help point you in the right direction as to which printer might be the best for your startup journey.
+Luckily, this guide should help point you in the right direction as to which printer might be the best to start with.
 Follow along, and we’ll show you the top sublimation printers best suited for beginners.

 The Best Sublimation Printers for Beginners

 One thing should be noted before looking for the best sublimation printers.
-When scouting the internet looking for the best beginner sublimation printer, read the specs to know what you’re purchasing.
+When searching the internet for the best beginner sublimation printer, read the specs to know what you’re purchasing.

 Each type has unique advantages, but dye sublimation is typically best for beginners.
-Depending on your requirements and the surface’s texture and color, one may be better than the other after you get some experience under your belt.
+Depending on your requirements and the surface’s texture and color, one may be better after you get some experience under your belt.

 The Sawgrass 1000 is an excellent printer available through the Subli line of the company.
 Sawgrass has long been considered the superior organization in sublimation printing.
 They specialize solely in the sublimation discipline, so their products usually come with more advantages, such as: